HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - **SEARCH** a hex.
 2-6 chance for each hidden feature of the Hex.
 4-6 with directions.

 - **SCOUT** the area.
-Spend a watch patrolling the borders of a Hex seeing the terrain of neighboring hexes.
+Spend a watch patrolling the borders of a Hex seeing the terrain and landmarks of neighboring hexes.

 - **CONFRONT** an Omen or roll a new encounter.